AuReMe/metage2metabo/docs/tutorial.rst

         SBML files created in out1_test/sbml
         --- Total runtime 486.89 seconds ---

-        Here the ``--clean`` option was used.
         The output shows that PGDB are created with Pathway Tools.
 Then the .dat files are extracted and used to build SBML files of the metabolic models.
 * files outputs
     * In `output_directory/pgdb` are found the .dat files of Pathway Tools.
 The corresponding SBMLs are in `output_directory/sbml`.
 The structure of the output directory after this ``recon`` command is shown below :